konveyor/konveyor.github.io/content/components/konveyor-hub.md

 - src: /images/modernize-with-insights-hub.png
   title: Modernize with insights
   description: >
     View, classify, assess, and analyze your applications from a web console by integrating the hub with source code and binaries repositories.
 Use tags and archetypes to add descriptions and automatically classify apps.
-Categorize them by multiple dimensions like business service and technology stack You can then assess and analyze archetypes that represent the bulk of apps that you want to modernize.
+Categorize them by multiple dimensions like business service and technology stack.
+You can then assess and analyze archetypes that represent the bulk of apps that you want to modernize.
 This helps you find insights that scale execution.
 - src: /images/uncover-risks-hub.png
   title: Uncover migration risks
   description: >